Superformula/test-full-stack/README.md

 - TODO: Add intro

 - TODO: Add a diagram showcasing the overall view of the system and how modules interact with each other
+  - Mention retry policy on the event stream in order to keep eventual consistency on the system
+  - Flexible querying system with Elasticsearch

 - TODO: describe the data models